 Outlook Web Rules, Filters, and More

-More powerful features you’ll find available on the free web version of Outlook includes things like creating rules for incoming emails.
+More powerful features you’ll find available on the free web version of Microsoft Outlook includes things like creating rules for incoming emails.

 You can get to this by clicking on the ellipsis in the top menu and then choosing Create rule… from the dropdown menu.